 3" |

 Sony has been a leader in mirrorless professional cameras for years.
 And the Sony a1 is a culmination of the brand’s imaging technology prowess.
-The a1 is a high-performance workhorse packed with features.
+The a1 is a high-performance workhorse packed with features, a real contender for the best camera for professional photography.

 It makes shooting in any situation a breeze.
 And it’s easy to capture anything from creative portraits of people to pets and animals in the wild.
 The Sony a1 has a 50 MP sensor.
 It has a high-resolution sensor, and it processes large files quickly.
 And it has an ISO range between 50 and 104,000.

 You can shoot continuously with this Sony up to 30 fps.
-That’s pretty impressive!
 That’s why sports and wildlife photographers love it.
 They can finally take pictures fast.
 And they can crop their shots in post without worrying about losing image quality.

 This Sony camera has one of the fastest autofocus systems on the market.
 The a1 can make up to 120 autofocus and autoexposure calculations per second.
 It ensures you don’t miss crucial moments.